yobson/qml-hs/README.md

 - The beginings of a simple interface to use those bindings

 It is very very rough around the edges, and some of the code is of serious poor quality.
 But it somewhat works!

+## Where are the docs?
+Given that the interface is subject to change, I have not documented.
+Look at `test/Main.hs` and `test/main.qml` for example.
+We warned that QObjects in QObjects is not yet implemented.
+You can basically only use `qProperty` and `qSlot` as of now.